anodyne/nova/README.md

 * updated the manage section view files to use the new form layout on some pages
 * updated the site section view files to use the new form layout on some pages
 * updated the admin section to clean up some UI inconsistencies
+* updated thresher to clean up some UI inconsistencies
+* updated markItUp! to version 1.1.6.1
 * fixed bug where the site messages always showed the type as page title (#74)
 * fixed bug where the system versions accordion broke when there were multiple versions
 * fixed bug where the system versions threw an error when only one version was in the database